MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

 1. Select **Review and Create**, and then select **Create**.

 1. Wait for the resource to deploy, and then select **Go to resource**.
-2. On the Front Door resource in the Overview blade, locate the **Origin Groups**, select the origin group created, to update the origin group select the name from the list.
+2. On the Front Door resource in the Overview blade, locate the **Origin Groups**, select the origin group created
+3. To update the origin group select the name **default-origin-group** from the list.
 Select **Add an origin** and add the second Web App.
 Select Add and then select Update.

 ## Task 3: View Azure Front Door in action